ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; Ansible Galaxy integration

 When it comes to describing your automation, everyone repeats the DRY mantra--"Don’t Repeat Yourself."
 Using centralized copies of Ansible roles, such as in Ansible Galaxy, allows you to bring that philosophy to your playbooks.
-By including an Ansible Galaxy requirements.yml file in your project directory, |at| automatically fetches the roles your playbook needs from Galaxy, GitHub, or your local source control.
+By including an Ansible Galaxy requirements.yml file in your project directory, AWX automatically fetches the roles your playbook needs from Galaxy, GitHub, or your local source control.
 Refer to :ref:`ug_galaxy` for more information.

 Inventory Support for OpenStack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~